 Ioto takes the pain out of exporting device data into the cloud by automatically and transparently synchronizing data between your devices and a cloud device database.

-Ioto will synchronize data from the device cloud DynamoDB database in your AWS account and the embedded database in your devices.
+Ioto will synchronize data from the your device cloud DynamoDB database and the embedded database in your devices.
 This is similar to AWS Global Tables, but instead of between AWS regions, it is between an AWS region and a device.

 The database synchronization is full-duplex in that data can be modified in the device or in the cloud and it will be replicated to the other side.
 The synchronization is controllable on a per-table basis.

 The Ioto service creates a DynamoDB table called ioto in each device cloud.
 A device cloud is created by the Embedthis Builder for your account to host your device data in an AWS account and region of your choosing.
 The ioto database table contains the device data for all connected devices in that cloud.

 The Ioto device agent creates a local database to hold structured data for the device.

 These two databases are then connected and changes are replicated between device and cloud to keep them in sync.

 The Ioto Database Synchronization service dramatically eases the task of centralizing the data management of a pool of devices.
 Each device can store data locally and it will be transparently, efficiently and automatically replicated to the cloud.
 Once in the cloud, it can be easily interrogated and queried for analytics, operational control and intelligence.

 How It Works

 To replicate cloud-side data, the Ioto service uses DynamoDB streams to capture modifications made to the table data.
 The stream is connected to an Ioto service Lambda which posts MQTT messages to a special topic that is only known to the device.